mjclemente/mjclemente.github.io/_posts/2019-01-04-configuring-fusionreactor-cloud-alerts.md

 ![FusionReactor Cloud Checks Tab][fr-cloud-checks-tab]

 Within this panel there's a lot going on.
-I'll walk through the options one step at time, but we'll saving actually creating a Check for the next blog post.
+I'll walk through the options one step at time, but we'll save actually creating a Check for the next blog post.

 1. There are two types of Checks, *Threshold* and *Status*.